nadirbad/netlify-functions-example/README.md

 # Netlify Lambda Function example

-This is an example of serverless Lambda Function on [Netlify]() and implementation of Braintree payment [Braintree Simple Server](https://developers.braintreepayments.com/start/hello-server/node).
+This is an example of serverless AWS Lambda Function on [Netlify]() and implementation of Braintree payment [Braintree Simple Server](https://developers.braintreepayments.com/start/hello-server/node).
 We can easily use Lambda function to implement simple Node.js server.

 ## Read the tutorial